 Our Exchange Programmes allow you to spend part of your undergraduate degree abroad studying at one of over 140 partner institutions across 37 countries both within and beyond Europe.

-Hear what our students like Charlotte, who went to Boston College on the International Exchange Programme, have to say about their experiences in our videos, visit our blog to find out what studying on the IEP is like, and download our flyer to learn more about how the outbound Student Exchange Programme at Queen Mary works: Go Abroad Flyer 2021 [PDF 6,415KB]
+Hear what our students, like Charlotte who went to Boston College, have to say about their experiences in our videos, visit our blog to find out what studying abroad is like, and download our flyer to learn more about how the Outgoing Student Exchange Programme at Queen Mary works: Go Abroad Flyer 2021 [PDF 6,415KB]

 Want to speak to a Student Ambassador about their exchange experience abroad?

 - You can spend a semester or a year at one of our many partner institutions.
 The process to apply for destinations takes place centrally with the Global Opportunities Office and takes place the year prior to your exchange year.